GLOBAL MARKETS-Shares rise, dollar eases on U.S. rate outlook

 Markets also shrugged off data showing Japan's economy shrank more than expected in the first quarter as a slow vaccine rollout and new COVID-19 infections hit spending.

-Japan's Nikkei .N225 rose 2.3%, while shares in Taiwan .TWII, which is seeing a spike in cases, rose 4.7% on news the country is in talks with the U.S. for a share of the vaccine doses Washington plans to send abroad.
+Japan's Nikkei .N225 rose 2.1%, while shares in Taiwan .TWII, which is seeing a spike in cases, rose 5.2% on news the country is in talks with the United States for a share of the vaccine doses Washington plans to send abroad.

 Goldman Sachs economists see the delays in global vaccine supplies as temporary and expect about half of the world's population to be vaccinated by the end of 2021.

-The dollar plumbed a six-year trough against the Canadian dollar and teetered near multi-month lows versus European currencies, as Treasury yields stalled amid renewed expectations the U.S. will not hike interest rates anytime soon.
+The dollar plumbed a six-year trough against the Canadian dollar and teetered near multi-month lows versus European currencies, as Treasury yields stalled amid renewed expectations the United States will not hike interest rates anytime soon.

-The dollar traded at $1.2202 against the euro EUR=D3, its weakest since Feb.
-25. The Canadian dollar CAD=D3 advanced to a six-year high of C$1.2030 against the greenback, aided by higher crude oil prices.
+The dollar traded at $1.2208 against the euro EUR=D3, its weakest since Feb.
+25. The Canadian dollar CAD=D3 advanced to a six-year high of C$1.2014 against the greenback, aided by higher crude oil prices.

-Spot gold XAU= rose 0.2% to $1,869.9 an ounce, a three-and-a-half month high, as a weaker U.S. dollar and growing inflationary pressure bolstered the metal's appeal as an inflation hedge.
+Spot gold XAU= rose to its highest in nearly four months as a weaker U.S. dollar and growing inflationary pressure bolstered the metal's appeal as an inflation hedge.
+It was last up 0.1% at $1,867.9 per ounce.
 GOL/

-The weaker dollar also helped copper prices CMCU3 rise, while zinc prices in Shanghai climbed as much as 6.1% to their highest in more than 13 years on supply concerns in China.
+The weaker dollar also boosted most industrial metals prices.
+Benchmark copper CMCU3 on the London Metal Exchange (LME) was near last week's record high, up 0.9% at $10,462 a tonne, while LME zinc was up 2.3% at $3,084.50 a tonne after surging to its highest since June 2018.

-Oil prices rose, with Brent crude LCOc1 and West Texas Intermediate (WTI) crude CLc1 both up around 0.9% on expectations of stronger fuel demand as the U.S. and European economies reopen.
+Oil hit $70 a barrel for the first time since March, as expectations of demand recovery following reopenings of the European and U.S. economies offset concern over spreading coronavirus cases in Asia.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh